 FDA regulations appear to be stringent, often requiring extensive clinical testing and evaluation, and no small amount of research before a product is approved for release in the U.S. to be used on humans or animals.
-Unfortunately, this is not enough, for every year a great number of individuals suffer injuries due to defective medical devices.
-One problem is that, given a large number of applications for FDA approval every year, there is a substantial backlog, and manufacturers often have to wait years for approval.
+Unfortunately, this is not enough, for every year a great number of individuals suffer medical complications due to defective medical devices.
+One problem is that, given a large number of applications for FDA approval every year, there is a substantial backlog, and a medical device manufacturer will often have to wait years for approval.

 How To Report Medical Device Failures

 The FDA has also set up a database, MAUDE (Manufacturer and User Facility Device Experience) which reflects information reported about defective medical device failures.
-Every year medical device reports of malfunctions, deaths and serious injuries believed to be linked to medical devices are reported through MAUDE.
+Every year reports of malfunctions, deaths and serious injuries believed to be linked to defective medical equipment are reported through MAUDE.
 However, this database is far from accurate and therefore is of little help.
 Problems associated with MAUDE include: